cs3157/recitations/E-Memory-Pointers/memory-pointers.md

 ----

-## Arrays (jk they're the same thing) ##
+## Arrays ##

-C has arrays, but they're basically just pointers to beginning of a large enough chunk of memory on the stack to hold the specified number of elements of that type.
+C has arrays, but they're very similar to pointers to beginning of a large enough chunk of memory on the stack to hold the specified number of elements of that type.

 ```c
 int a[10];